10.10.1 IRS Electronic Signature (e-Signature) Program

 Oversight Procedure

-1. The IRS requires all electronic customer facing applications that require authentication to go through a risk assessment process.
-The Service uses the Digital Identity Risk Assessment (DIRA) framework to assess risks associated with electronic transactions.
+1. The IRS requires all electronic customer facing applications that require authentication to complete a risk assessment process.

-2. e-Signatures are electronic transactions by definition and are subject to a risk assessment.
-The e-signature risk assessment process is used to assess risks associated with the likelihood of a successful challenge to the validity of an electronic signature.
+5. The e-Signature risk assessment process is used to assess risks associated with the likelihood of a successful challenge to the validity of an electronic signature.

 Current Approved Methods